RutikKulkarni/Workflow-Management/README.md

 - **Search Functionality:** Allows users to search workflows by name or ID.
 - **Pinning Workflows:** Users can pin workflows to the top of the list by clicking the pin button, which fills with yellow when pinned.
 - **Create New Workflow Process:** Users can add a new workflow process by providing a name and description through a modal interface.
+- **Delete Workflow:** Users can delete a workflow by clicking the vertical dots menu and selecting "Delete," with success/error feedback via snackbar notifications.

 ## Technologies Used